Zhang Ruonan: 2020–present: Breakthrough and rising popularity

-In 2025, Ruonan starred in the series The First Frost alongside Bai Jingting, an adaptation of the romantic novel by Zhu Yi.
-It set record of fastest 10000 popularity index in Youku, within two days of its release, trended in "Top 3 Television Show" in Netflix, and earned her "Top C-Drama artists in the Global Market".
+In 2025, Zhang starred in the series The First Frost alongside Bai Jingting, an adaptation of the romantic novel by Zhu Yi.
+It set a record for the fastest 10,000 popularity index on Youku, within two days of its release; trended in the "Top 3 Television Shows" on Netflix, and earned her "Top C-Drama Artists in the Global Market".
+The series surpassed 1.2 billion views one month after its premiere and 1.5 billion views after six months across streaming platforms worldwide.
+In this drama, she played Wen Yifan, a quiet and emotionally guarded woman who reconnects with her past and gradually heals through her love relationship.